 - Size and location of the school

 - Specific hazards or risks on the premises (including the storage of hazardous substances)

 - Practical activities/departments

 - Out of hours activities

 - The use of machinery

 - Previous records of accidents/incidents at the school

 - Provision at lunchtimes and breaks

 - Contractors on site

 - The use of equipment for sports and physical education.

-The COO, Head of Pupil Support (Senior School) Deputy Head (Pastoral Support) & Registered Nurse
+The COO, Whole School SENCo Deputy Head (Pastoral Support) & Registered Nurse

-• Will risk assess staff and/or pupils with special health needs or disabilities.
+• assessment of staff and/or pupils with special health needs or disabilities.